pfsense/docs/source/vpn/openvpn/configuring-a-single-multi-purpose-openvpn-instance.rst

 Why use port 443/tcp ?
 ~~~~~~~~~~~~~~~~~~~~~~

 Listening on port 443/tcp is optional but can be useful.
-Many firewalls
+Many firewalls allow
-allow outbound access to destination port 443/tcp (https) or the ability
+outbound access to destination port 443/tcp (https) or the ability of OpenVPN to
-of OpenVPN to go through web proxies may be utilized.
-There tend to be
+go through web proxies may be utilized.
+There tend to be less problems using
-less problems using port 433.
-If there is only one external IP address
-available and need to run a web server on it then this will be
+port 433.
+If there is only one external IP address available and need to run a
-impractical, use port 1194 in that case, or see `Sharing a Port with
+web server on it then this will be impractical, use port 1194 in that case, or
-OpenVPN and a Web
-Server <Sharing_a_Port_with_OpenVPN_and_a_Web_Server>`__.
-UDP is best
+see :doc:`/vpn/openvpn/sharing-a-port-between-openvpn-and-a-web-server`.
+UDP is
-for VPNs, but port 443 is used, then use TCP.
+best for VPNs, but if port 443 is used, then use TCP.